Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

 \section{Category-theoretical preliminaries}

-Rewriting in its modern formulations is a concept that heavily relies on specific types of category-theoretical structures.
-In this section, we collect all the necessary prerequisites that permit to formulate consistent frameworks of associative rewriting theories with conditions on objects and morphisms, in both the \emph{Double-Pushout (DPO)} and the \emph{Sesqui-Pushout (SqPO)} approaches.
-While many of the mathematical details of these setups are by now standard in the literature, we will emphasize the specially designed additional prerequisites necessary to guarantee \emph{associativity} (in the sense of~\cite{bp2018}), and thus consequently also the \emph{compositionality} of concurrent composition of rules with conditions.
+Rewriting in its modern formulations is a concept that heavily relies on specific types of categorical structures.
+In this section, we collect all the necessary prerequisites that allow one to formulate consistent frameworks of associative rewriting theories with conditions on objects and morphisms, in both the \emph{Double-Pushout (DPO)} and the \emph{Sesqui-Pushout (SqPO)} approaches.
+While many of the mathematical details of these setups are by now standard in the literature, we will emphasize the specific additional conditions that are required in order to guarantee \emph{associativity} (in the sense of~\cite{bp2018}) and \emph{compositionality}, where both of these properties concern concurrent compositions of rules with conditions.